Buildings | Hagerstown Community College

 STEM Building

-The Science, Technology, Engineering, and Math (STEM) Building is a five-story, 65,000 square-foot structure and home to all the science programs, including the alternative energy technology, biotechnology, cybersecurity, mechanical engineering, and mathematics programs.
-The building features green roof components, LED constellations, a rainwater harvesting system, as well as solar, wind, and geothermal energy components.
-View the STEM floor plan.
+The Science, Technology, Engineering, and Math (STEM) is a five-story, 65,000 square-foot structure and home to all the math and science programs, including the alternative energy technology, cybersecurity, and engineering.
+The building features green roof components, as well as solar, wind, and geothermal energy components.

 STEM Building